 What does this program do?

-This program’s goal is to increase the production of advanced biofuels through the purchase of finished advanced biofuel products.
+This program’s goal is to increase the production of advanced biofuels.

 Who may apply?

 Any entity that produces and sells advanced biofuel is eligible to apply.
-An advanced biofuel producer can be: an individual, corporation, company, foundation, association, labor organization, firm, partnership, society, joint stock company, group of organizations or a nonprofit entity that produces and sells an advanced biofuel.
+An advanced biofuel producer can be an individual, corporation, company, foundation, association, labor organization, firm, partnership, society, joint-stock company, governmental entities, schools and other types of educational facilities, group of organizations or a nonprofit entity that produces and sells an advanced biofuel.

 An entity that blends or otherwise combines advanced biofuels into a blended biofuel is not considered an advanced biofuel producer under this program.
 Eligible advanced biofuels: